 - At your request, we can mention your name as the person who discovered the vulnerability in any communications about the incident;

-- We strive to analyse, and if needed solve, any vulnerabilities as quickly as possible after they are discovered.
+- We strive to analyze, and if needed solve, any vulnerabilities as quickly as possible after they are discovered.
 We will also keep all stakeholders informed about the issue.

 This responsible disclosure policy is based on the Responsible Disclosure Guideline published by the National Cyber Security Centre, and the sample Responsible Disclosure written by Floor Terra.